nboyaroca/ToDoList-2/readme.md

 This is an application that allows you to create a to-do list and has some features to interact with such as generating a list where you can add and remove tasks.
 I tried to modulate the JS code but is not finished.
 There are three predefined tasks as a sample when the app is started for first time.

 ## 💻 TECHNOLOGIES
--HTML 5
+- HTML 5
--CSS 3
+- CSS 3
--JS ES6  VANILLA
+- JS ES6  VANILLA

 ## ⚙️ TECHNIQUES USED
--Responsive Design.
+- Responsive Design.
--Modularity.
+- Modularity.
--CSS variables.
+- CSS variables.

 ## 🔗 LINKS